BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

+In this section, we present the system model and problem formulation for the online \threesixty video bitrate selection problem.

-We consider a \threesixty video as a sequence of $K$ \textit{chunks}, where each chunk represents $\delta$ seconds of the playback time.
-Each chunk is further partitioned into $D$ \textit{segments} to cover the entire \threesixty spatial area.
-Each segment represents $\delta$ seconds of video for a particular tile of the screen.
-Moreover, each segment is encoded in $M$ different \textit{bitrates}, all of which are available at the server; the higher the bitrate, the larger the size in bits.
-Let $S_m$ denote the size of a segment with bitrate $m$.
-We define $v_m$ as the utility value the user gets by watching a tile playing a segment with bitrate $m$.
+{\bf The \threesixty Video Model.} We consider a \threesixty video as a sequence of $K$ \textit{chunks}, where each chunk represents $\delta$ seconds of the playback time.
+Each chunk is further partitioned into $D$ \textit{tiles} to cover the entire \threesixty spatial area.
+Each tile is encoded in $M$ different \textit{bitrates}, all of which are available at the server; the higher the bitrate, the larger the size in bits.
+Let $S_m$ denote the size (bits) of a tile with bitrate index $m$.
+We define $v_m$ as the utility value the user gets by watching a tile with bitrate index $m$.
 Therefore, we have the following inequality.

-During the playback time of each chunk, the user views only a subset of tiles, which is their \AF.
+During the playback time of each chunk, the user views only tiles inside their \AF.
 The bitrate of tiles inside the \AF directly impacts the QoE.
-On the other hand, downloading segments for tiles out of \AF wastes the bandwidth capacity.
+Downloading tiles which falls out of \AF wastes the bandwidth capacity.
 A key challenge is that the \AF is unknown to the bitrate selection algorithm at download time.
-As a result, the online bitrate selection algorithm must predict the \AF and download the segment for tiles based on its prediction.
+As a result, the online bitrate selection algorithm must predict the \AF and download tiles based on its prediction.
 Let $p_{k, d}$ denote the probability of the tile $d$ is inside \AF while playing $k^{th}$ chunk.
-We assume that these probability values are given from a prediction based on the previous user's watching the video \cite{bao2016shooting, li2019very, chen2020sparkle, wang2022salientvr, park2019navigation}, or from a chunk analysis of the content \cite{qian2016optimizing, xie2018cls}.
-For simplicity, we assume that the \AF includes a single tile and $\sum_{d=1}^{D}p_{k,d} = 1$.
-The algorithm's design could be straightforwardly extended to include multiple tiles for the \AF of the user.
+We assume that these probability values are given from a prediction based on the previous user's watching the video \cite{bao2016shooting, li2019very, chen2020sparkle, wang2022salientvr, park2019navigation}, or from a chunk analysis of the content combined with points probability analysis of \threesixty sphere \cite{xie2017360probdash,qian2016optimizing,xie2018cls}.
+For simplicity, we assume that the probability values of tiles within a chunk are normalized, such that $\sum_{d=1}^{D}p_{k,d} = 1$.